Jefferson County, Mississippi

 - 2019 - The historical significance of Rodney and other areas in Jefferson County attracts tourists and preservation efforts.

-This timeline provides a concise overview of the key events in the history of Jefferson County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Jefferson County, Mississippi.